mhuy07092004/mhuy07092004/README.md

 - 😄 He/Him
 - 👀 I’m interested in Cloud Computing & Sofware Security
 - 🌱 I’m currently learning Computer Science at UOW
-- 💞️ I’m looking to collaborate on Cloud Secruity Project, mobile apps
+- 💞️ I’m looking to collaborate website project
 - 📫 Reach me via my FB or Linkedin
 - ⚡ I enjoy play games and modify it the way i want, but i haven't create myself any mod or break into any online system.